-Even as far back as the middle ages, there was some awareness that essential oils kill bacteria, as scented plants and their extracts could be used to fight and prevent illnesses.
+Even as far back as the middle ages, there was some awareness that essential oils kill bacteria and could be used to fight and prevent illnesses.

 Oregano oil has been found to have powerful antibacterial properties and is even effective against bacterial strains which are resistant to antibiotics, such as MRSA.

-Oregano oil is highly effective fighting yeasts and fungi due to the same mechanism, which stops them breeding and spreading.
+Oregano oil is highly effective in fighting yeasts and fungi due to the same mechanism, which stops them from breeding and spreading.

 Research has found that cinnamon essential oil can heal infections in wounds, the mouth, and on the skin, making it impossible for serious infections to develop.

-Tea tree oil is one of the best topical antibacterial remedy nature has to offer.
+Tea tree oil is one of the best topical antibacterial remedies nature has to offer.

 It is excellent for fighting E. Coli and staph infections, as well as for preventing the spread of infectious diseases.

 Applying it to your skin will immediately kill almost every single bacterial and viral cell there, and will continue to suppress them for an entire day.

 This means that if you are living with someone who is ill, or if it’s the middle of cold and flu season, you can reduce your risk of illness by rinsing your hands with tea tree oil and water twice a day.

 What is more, as many chest colds and digestive tract infections are prolonged because we keep reinfecting ourselves as the bacteria are living on our skin, which then lets them get into our food, onto our bedding and clothes, and back into our bodies.